Silent books

-Silent Books are wordless picture books.
+Silent books are wordless picture books.

 In 2012, the International Board on Books for Young People (IBBY) launched its Silent Books project in response to the large numbers of refugees from the Middle East and Africa on the island of Lampedusa, Italy.
 The first part of the project was to provide books to local and refugee children that could be read regardless of language.
 This led to the creation of the first library on Lampedusa.
 The second part of the project was to create collections of silent books.
 Over 100 books from 20 countries were collected from IBBY's national sections.
 One set was deposited at the Palazzo delle Esposizioni in Rome, another at the library in Lampedusa, and another as part of a travelling exhibition.
-Since then, IBBY has created new collections of silent books biennially.
+Since then, IBBY has created new collections of silent books biannually.

 IBBY Italia and IBBY Sweden have both produced guides for reading silent books.